 "The SEAT Mii is spacious, fun to drive and very well made - and cheaper than the Volkswagen up!."

-As part of the Volkswagen Group family, the Mii is SEAT's take on the Skoda Citigo and Volkswagen up! and shares their mechanical underpinnings.
-Luckily, the Mii is easily recognised, thanks to its narrower grille design, unique front and rear bumpers, and larger headlights.
-At the back, the up!'s glass hatch is swapped for a metal version, with SEAT giving the Mii its own, distinctive tail-lights.
-It comes in four specifications – S, SE, Ecomotive and Sport.
-Inside, the interior is surprisingly spacious for a small car, and the five-door model ups the level of practicality, too.
-The same 1.0-litre petrol engine from the up! is available in the Mii as either a 60bhp or 75bhp version and both are capable of returning around 60mpg.
-It's fun to drive and is perfectly suited to city driving.
-Lastly, the Mii is cheaper than the up! and looks like a bargain compared to its rivals.
+The SEAT Mii is one side of a triangle of city cars from the Volkswagen Group, also including the the Skoda Citigo and Volkswagen up!.
+The three share all their mechanical underpinnings, yet manage to still look and feel distinct from each other.
+The Mii is easily recognised by its narrower grille, unique front and rear bumpers, and larger headlights.
+The up!'s glass hatch is swapped for a metal version at the back of the car, with SEAT giving the Mii its own, sexier tail-lights.
+It comes in four main specifications – entry-level S, SE, Ecomotive and top-of-the-range Sport.
+Inside the car, the interior is much more spacious than you’d expect for a small car, with the five-door model upping the level of practicality even further.
+The 1.0-litre petrol engine from the up! is available in the Mii as either a 60bhp or 75bhp version, and both are capable of returning more than 60mpg in fuel economy.
+It's fun to drive and is well suited to city driving.
+Finally, the Mii is cheaper than the up! and looks like a bargain when you compare it to its rivals.

-When you get inside the Mii, you’ll be amazed at the amount space there is inside such a small car.
-Headroom is more than adequate, while there's even enough legroom in the back to sit two six-foot adults one behind the other.
-However, the seats aren’t very supportive and there's a distinct lack of shoulder room, so the Mii is best suited to short distances.
-But despite this, the Mii's interior is well designed and does maximise what it has.
-The soft suspension provides a comfortable ride, too, as long as its tendency to lean into corners doesn’t make you queasy.
+You’d be forgiven for thinking that the one thing a Mii wouldn’t be is comfortable.
+But when you do get inside, it's amazing just how much space there actually is inside such a compact car.
+Headroom is reasonable, and there's even just about enough legroom in the back for two six-foot adults to sit one behind the other.
+Disappointingly, however, the seats aren’t very supportive and there really isn’t much shoulder room, so the Mii is only really suited to driving short distances.
+Having said that, the Mii's interior is certainly well designed and really does maximise what it has to work with.
+The suspension is soft so you get a comfortable ride – as long as its tendency to lean into corners doesn’t make you at all queasy, that is.

-The trio of the up!, Citigo and Mii are arguably the most practical cars in the city class.
-In the front, the Mii is generously equipped with lots of cubby holes, big door bins and a decent-sized glove compartment.
-All the controls are clearly and logically laid out.
-Getting in the back is also much easier than you’d expect for a small three-door car, thanks to wide door openings and sliding seats.
-Naturally, the five-door model makes it even easier.
-The boot offers 251 litres of storage space, split over two levels, plus a floating floor, allowing enough room for several bags or a full week's grocery shop.
-With the boot floor in place, the rear seats fold flat to create a total loading space of 951 litres – which is impressive for a small hatchback.
-The only real downsides are the tight shoulder room and pop-out windows in the back.
-Otherwise, four adults can fit in comfortably enough, with good headroom, while visibility is excellent for everyone.
+It may be small, but the Mii is also surprisingly practical.
+In fact, you can argue that the trio of the Mii, the up! and the Citigo are the most practical city cars on the market.
+Up front, the Mii has lots of storage, including cubby holes, deep door bins and a generously sized glove compartment.
+All the dashboard controls are logically laid out and easy to use.
+Getting in the back is also much easier than you’d normally expect for a compact three-door city car, thanks to its wide door openings and easy-sliding seats.
+Of course, if you get the five-door then it's even easier.
+The boot offers 251 litres of luggage space, which is split over two levels, plus a handy floating floor that creates room for several bags or a full weekly shop.
+With the boot floor in place, the rear seats can fold flat to expand the boot to 951 litres of space – which is very impressive for a small hatchback.
+The only real downsides are that the shoulder room is undeniably tight and the back windows are pop-out only.
+Otherwise, four adults can fit in comfortably enough, with decent headroom, while visibility is generally good for all passengers.

-Priced between its VW Group bedfellows, the Volkswagen up! and Skoda Citigo, the Mii is very good value.
-As one of the most accomplished city cars on the market, it's represents a huge improvement over SEAT's previous city car, the Arosa.
-Entry-level Mii's are fairly basic, but the S spec adds air-conditioning.
-The Ecomotive model, meanwhile, comes with electric windows and remote central locking.
-SE and Sport models get a leather steering wheel, tinted rear windows and alloy wheels.
-And if you don’t mind paying a few hundred pounds extra, you can also add SEAT's removable sat-nav system that includes Bluetooth connectivity, a reversing sensor and an on-board computer - and it clips nicely to the centre of the dashboard.
-The cheap price means that equipment levels aren’t great but there are a selection of packs for personalising the car to better suit your needs and tastes.
+The Mii is priced slap, bang right between its fellow Volkswagen Group brothers, the VW up! and the Citigo, which actually makes it excellent value.
+It easily banishes memories of SEAT's previous city car, the uninspiring Arosa, and is one of the most accomplished city cars on the market.
+The entry-level Mii is fairly basic, though, but the S spec does add air-conditioning.
+The Ecomotive model, meanwhile, comes fitted with electric windows and remote central locking as standard equipment.
+SE and Sport models also add a leather steering wheel, tinted rear windows and alloy wheels.
+You can also add SEAT's removable sat-nav system, which has Bluetooth connectivity, a reversing sensor and an on-board computer, plus a clip that attaches it to the centre of the dashboard – if you don’t mind shelling out quite a hefty pile of cash for it.
+The cheap overall price means for the Mii are what basically ensures that equipment levels aren’t great, but a selection of personalisation packs mean you can get the Mii that is best suited to your needs and tastes.